En-Query/EncryptedQuery/RUNNING.md

 * To run Encrypted Query you will need Oracle Java 1.8.0_144 or greater runtime installed on the server.

-* If you plan on running the responder using the streaming mode you will also need access to a running Kafka server.
+* To run the responder using the streaming mode you will also need access to a running Kafka server.

 * To run the responder using the Hadoop map/reduce mode will require access to a Hadoop installation with map/reduce.

-* To run the responder against a JDBC database will require remote access to the database with username, password, database name.
+* To run the responder against a JDBC database will require remote access to the database with url, username, password, database name.

 Installing of these prerequisites  are beyond the scope of this document but information can be found: